 This paper was presented as part of the panel 'Gendering memories: all the way from heroism to disposession' at the Memory Studies Association Conference, Complutense Universidad, Madrid and will be submitted for peer-review/publication in 'Memory Studies' (Sage Journals).

-This article uses historical travel writing by Anglo-European Women to investigate the constructi ...
+This paper focuses on historical travel writing by women in order to investigate the construction ...
 Læs mere